phpinternalsbook/PHP-Internals-Book/Book/index.rst

 PHP 7
 -----

-This book is currently being updated for PHP 7.
-Check back soon...
+This part concerns only the PHP 7 branch.
+It is under development.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 3

     php7/introduction.rst
     php7/build_system.rst